infracost/docs/docs/integrations/azure_repos_app.md

 5. The Infracost Azure Repos App also requires **admin consent** during setup.
 This step ensures that the app has the necessary permissions to manage service hooks and policies across the selected projects.
 [Learn more about admin consent](https://learn.microsoft.com/en-us/entra/identity/enterprise-apps/user-admin-consent-overview#admin-consent).

-6. During setup, Infracost will need a temporary Personal Access Token (PAT) with additional permissions to do the following.
+6. During setup, Infracost will need a short-lived Personal Access Token (PAT) with additional permissions to do the following.
 The PAT can be deleted in Azure Repos after the setup is done.
    - Create an Azure Active Directory (AAD) group that can manage service hooks and branch policies.
    - Add the Infracost service principal to this group.
    - Add selected projects to this group so Infracost can manage webhooks and policies in those projects.
-   Ensure that the temporary PAT belongs to an Owner or Project Collection Administrator and has the following scopes:
+   Ensure that the short-lived PAT belongs to an Owner or Project Collection Administrator and has the following scopes:
       - **Graph (Read & Manage)** - to create the Infracost group.
       - **Identity (Read)** - to find the group’s identity descriptor.
       - **Security (Manage)** - to assign service hooks permissions to the group.